Argentine stocks, bonds hit by U.S. rate cut

-BUENOS AIRES Dec 11 (Reuters) - Argentine stocks and bonds fell on Tuesday after the U.S. Federal Reserve cut interest rates by a quarter percentage point, a move expected by markets but which some investors had hoped would be more aggressive.
+BUENOS AIRES, Dec 11 (Reuters) - Argentine stocks and bonds fell on Tuesday after the U.S. Federal Reserve cut interest rates by a quarter percentage point, a move expected by markets but which some investors had hoped would be more aggressive.

 The MerVal index .MERV of 25 leading stocks gave up 0.64 percent to close at 2,230.43 points.
 Volume was moderate at $23 million.
 Of active issues 58 declined, 53 gained and six were unchanged.

 Among the biggest percentage losers of the session was bank BBVA Banco Frances FRA.BA, down 3.14 percent at 8.96 pesos per share.
-Leading telephone company Telecom (TEC2.BA: Cotización) dropped 3.1 percent to 15.65 pesos per share.
+Leading telephone company Telecom (TEC2.BA) dropped 3.1 percent to 15.65 pesos per share.

 The Federal Reserve bank cut the federal funds rate to 4.25 percent from 4.5 percent, the third consecutive reduction in the key rate.